Welcome to today's edition of the Rush 24-7 podcast.

 And make no mistake, state control media is hoping and praying that this is what happens.

-If the if these are if these conventionally wisdom predicted big-time landslides don't happen, and I mean exactly as they're predicted, they're going to declare the Tea Party Dead and going to try to never mention the Tea Party again in order to fulfill their own prophecies.
+If these conventionally wisdom predicted big-time landslides don't happen, and I mean exactly as they're predicted, they're going to declare the Tea Party dead and going to try to never mention the Tea Party again in order to fulfill their own prophecies.

 That's what's shaking up.